hoggatt/st-combobox/README.md

 ## Build

-If any changes were made to the frontend, go to `st_combobox/frontend` and run `npm run build` (`npm install` if you don't have the packages on your machine).
+If any changes were made to the frontend, go to `st_combobox/frontend` and run `npm run build` (`npm install --legacy-peer-deps` if you don't have the packages on your machine).
 Then push the changes made to the `frontend/build` folder to the repo.

 You may need to follow [this](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported) help if you run into issues while building.